Pear shaped diamonds are a stunning fusion of the traditional round brilliant and marquise shaped diamonds.

 If you prefer modern styles, consider a bezel-set pear shaped ring.
 This setting is great for a teardrop diamond because a bezel is a solid strip of precious metal that wraps around the diamond, protecting it.
 We adore this mixture of a unique diamond set in a pure, streamlined setting.

 If, however, you love glamorous styles, set your pear diamond in a stunning fancy shaped halo.
 This style features a gorgeous halo of diamond accents that surround the center gemstone, creating a ring of pure light.
 Halos look particularly gorgeous with fancy shaped diamonds!

 To make your teardrop engagement ring even more special, choose a pear shaped colored gemstone!
-Stunning pear shaped sapphires can be found in every color of the rainbow, but you may also come across a rare pear shaped emerald!
-This deeply colored stone can be set in any of our pear shaped ring settings for a romantic, enduring engagement ring.
+Stunning pear shaped sapphires can be found in every color of the rainbow!

 Pear shaped diamonds make lovely center gems, but they can also be used as unique diamond accents!
 Set one pair shaped diamond on either side of your center gemstone (with the tips pointed away from the center) for a gorgeous, unique setting.
 Get inspired by one of our beautiful custom designed rings with pear diamond accents.
 This style has gone royal: Princess Maxima of the Netherlands received a gorgeous engagement ring from Willem-Alexander that features an oval shaped orange diamond with two pear shaped diamonds on either side.

 Princess Maxima isn’t the only famous woman to have received a teardrop engagement ring!
 The diamond diva herself, Elizabeth Taylor, received a 69.42 carat pear shaped diamond from Richard Burton.
 The ring was so big that even Liz couldn’t handle it on her finger!
 She couldn’t let it go, however, so she turned this stunning gem into a pear shaped diamond necklace and continued to show it off.